 February 16, 2018 Thursday – Dragoon Mountain Ranch to Bisbee & the Queen Mine

-The rain has stopped, but the skies are cloudy and sunny today.
+The rain has stopped, but the skies are both cloudy and sunny today.
 We are hopeful it will clear a bit more by this evening so we can observe the night sky for only the second time this week.
-By all accounts this is unseasonably poor weather for this part of southern Arizona, but there’s not much we can do about it!
+By all accounts this is unseasonably poor weather for this part of southern Arizona!

 We drive to Bisbee to take the Queen Mine Tour by crossing Dragoon Mountain Ranch in a southwest direction to the St. David entrance.
 Once we are heading south on the paved road through Tombstone, we are hit with heavy rain most of the way to Bisbee.
 We park at the mine tour entrance and manage to get on the noon tour – getting the last seats.
 We are given hardhats, vests and lights, and walk into the mine entrance to get onto a little electric train that takes us below, down the shafts.
-Our guide is Benny, and old guy who worked in the mine mainly building railway tracks.
+Our guide is Benny, and old miner who mainly helped build the underground railways.
 We see how the copper ore was blasted, the air drills and blasting that was used, and the system of shafts and railways that made it all possible.
-It is a complex of several mines all in the same mountain, built on different levels, although the companies were eventually consolidated into one big one.
+It is a complex of several mines all inside the same mountain, built on different levels, although the companies were eventually consolidated.

-We make a quick stop in Tombstone on the return trip, but quickly call it quits and return home, since it is still raining pretty hard.
+We make a quick stop in Tombstone on the return trip, but decide to call it quits and return home, since it is still raining pretty hard.